CodeForPhilly/clean-and-green-philly/README.md

 # awkde

 We are using the [awkde package](https://github.com/mennthor/awkde) to create the Adaptive Width KDE.
 It is not available through pip.
-To install, navigate to `src/awkde` and run
+To install, navigate to `src` and run

 ```
 pip install -e ./awkde